usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 These are further divided into *short-term authentication secrets*, which are only useful to an attacker for a limited period of time, and *long-term authentication secrets*, which allow an attacker to impersonate the subscriber until they are manually reset.
 The authenticator secret is the canonical example of a long term authentication secret, while the authenticator output, if it is different from the authenticator secret, is usually a short term authentication secret.

 #### Authenticator
 Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
-In previous versions of this guideline, this was referred to as a *token*.
+In previous editions of SP 800-63, this was referred to as a *token*.

 #### Authenticator Assurance Level (AAL)
 A metric describing robustness of the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).